 ‘Contingency planning’ is the act of imagining possible future events, often catastrophic, and figuring out ways to handle them.
 ‘Contingency’ is also a term in contemporary philosophy that refers to a state of change and uncertainty, where the foundation of reality is in constant flux, and absolutely anything is possible.

-This project engages with the process of ‘contingency planning’ – the act of imagining unlikely but possible catastrophic events and developing strategies for handling them – in an expanded sense, exploring alternate techno-scientific paradigms and subverting mainstream apocalyptic narratives.
-Formatted as a public seminar, workshop, and exhibition / performance event, it will involve sci-fi imaginaries, collective movement, and embodied sculpture, developed in collaboration with Bergen-based dance artist Yohei Hamada.
-It will be presented at the Bergen Centre for Electronic Arts (BEK) in September 2019, and then in Tromsø in March 2020 with Kurant Visningsrom.
+Formatted as a public seminar, 2-day workshop and exhibition / happening event, this project is an open-structure exploration of sci-fi strategies, collective movement, and metaphysical sculpture, developed in collaboration with Bergen-based dance artist Yohei Hamada.
+It was presented at the Bergen Centre for Electronic Arts (BEK) in September 2019 and will happen in Tromsø in March 2020 with Kurant Visningsrom.

 movement experimentation with Sexton’s ‘aura amplifier’ harness, Yohei Hamada, BEK studio, May 2019

 YOHEI HAMADA (b.
 1987) is a Japanese dance artist and movement researcher based in Bergen, Norway.
 He develops choreographies concerning time, space, and perception, exploring tensegrity models and evolutionary principles.
 His research focuses on movement structure, involving collaborators from many different subject fields, using references to embryology, physics, architecture, martial arts and various dance methods.